manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md

 * 1: there was a problem while indexing (and if `--rotate` was specified, it was skipped) or an operation emitted a warning
 * 2: indexing went OK, but the `--rotate` attempt failed

+### Indexer systemd service

-Also, you can run `indexer` via a systemctl unit file:
+You can also start `indexer` using the following systemctl unit file:

 ```shell
 systemctl start --no-block manticore-indexer